kubewarden/docs/docs/tutorials/writing-policies/rego/gatekeeper/03-build-and-run.md

 }
 ```

-As you can see, our Gatekeeper policy rejected this resource as expected.
+You can see your Gatekeeper policy rejected this resource.